dreadflopp/dreads_modlist_patches/README.md

 * Delete or manage files in installed mods
 * What Mod Organizer 2:s overwrite folder is
 If these concepts are new to you, watch the [tutorial videos by Gamerpoet](https://www.youtube.com/playlist?list=PLlN8weLk86Xh3ue76x2ibqtmMramwQmHB) or read the [STEP guide for Mod Organizer 2]().

->TODO upate links when CMS has been launched

 ### Initialization